nefremova/struct.io/Docs/GettingStarted.md

 You can double check if `nvm` installed correctly by running `nvm --version` again and it should return with a version number.

-## Step 2: Install NodeJS 12.4.0
+## Step 2: Install NodeJS v12.4.0
-Currently, we're using NodeJS version `12.4.0`.
+Currently, we're using NodeJS version `v12.4.0`.
 If we update the version, you'll be alerted.

 Anyways, run this command in the terminal:
+**!!THIS MAKES CHANGES TO YOUR MACHINE!!**
 ``` bash
 nvm install 12.4.0
 ```